Homemade Chocolate from Cacao Beans + How to Make Cacao Paste at Home

 - Juicy chocolate oatmeal and walnut cake;

-- Delicious chocolate banana pie with oat crust.
+- Delicious chocolate banana pie with oat crust;

-Home-made chocolate from cacao beans
+Equipment for making chocolate from cacao beans at home

 Ingredients